balsedie/trilomorph/analyze_data.md

 Further analysis are expected to be performed by joining TriloMorph morphometric data with occurrence data obtained from the Paleobiology Database[^4] of the Geobiology Database[^5].

-As an working example of how to analyse TriloMorph along with information retrieved from the PDBD, you can check the [R script](/TriloMorph-workflow.R) that performs all analyses performed in Serra et al[^6].
+As an worked example of how to analyse TriloMorph along with information retrieved from the PDBD, you can check the [R script](/TriloMorph-workflow.R) that runs all analyses performed in Serra et al[^6].
 These analyses include the construction of the morphospace, a disparity curve and the test for errors in landmark digitization.

-In case you just want to run the analyses in Serra et al.[^6], you can simple run the following
+In case you just want to replicate the exact analyses in Serra et al.[^6], you can simply run the following

     # Define the working directory
     # IMPORTANT: Make sure that within this working directory you have the 'landmark'
-    # and 'replicates' folder containing all shape files that you download.
+    # and 'replicates' folder containing all shape files that you downloaded.
     setwd("type/the/path/to/the/folder")

     # Run the R script for the whole analysis
     source(https://raw.githubusercontent.com/balsedie/trilomorph/main/TriloMorph-workflow.R)

-The expected workflow for further analyses is described in the following figure
+As a generalized framework, the expected workflow for further analyses is described in the following figure

 ![workflow](https://figshare.com/ndownloader/files/40535714/preview/40535714/preview.jpg)